 Consider the Resources Necessary to Fulfill the Role

 - An Understanding of Your Brand

 - Ability to Tailor Content to the Network and Audience

 - Comfort with AI and Automation

-- Familiarity with Optimization and Keywords
+- Familiarity with SEO (Search Engine Optimization) and Keywords

 - An Understanding of Each Network, Including Best Practices and Demographics

 - Comfort Creating a Variety of Content Types, from Copy Through Images and Video

 - Video and Image Design

 - Scheduling and Posting (Buffer, Sprout Social, Hootsuite, etc.)